Customer service in retail banking: what graduates must know

 One of the main differences between retail banking and other sectors in the financial industry is the customer base, which comprises individual customers.
 These can range from a teenager opening their first current account to a pensioner seeking a high-interest account for their savings.
 Retail banks have their main branches on high streets and operate, to an extent, like shops.
 So, similar to a high street store, customers pop in for a product or service and staff are expected to meet their needs, while delivering excellent customer service.

 Excellent customer service explained by an HSBC recruiter

-Sophie Biney, graduate recruitment manager at HSBC, says: ‘Customer service isn’t just about being nice and polite or giving a customer the biggest mortgage.’
+Sophie Biney, a former graduate recruitment manager at HSBC, said: ‘Customer service isn’t just about being nice and polite or giving a customer the biggest mortgage.’
 Instead it involves a range of factors, including:

 - identifying customers’ limitations

 - seeing things from a customer’s point of view

 - helping customers to make an informed decision